 This is about all those corporate employees who seek a second opinion about taking leave and packing their bags.
-There are many personal, mental, physical, and spiritual benefits of traveling.
+There are many personal, spiritual, physical, and mental benefits of traveling.

 Let's look in detail at the four major advantages of traveling.